How Medicare Supplement (Medigap) Premiums Are Calculated

-Insurance plans, like other products, are affected by inflation and rising health costs.
-So you should probably count on the price of your Medigap premium going up each year.
-Some companies may even increase rates more rapidly than others.
+Also, keep in mind that insurance plans, like other products, are affected by inflation and rising health costs.
+So the price of your Medigap premium could go up each year, regardless of the type of pricing method.
+Some companies may increase rates more rapidly than others.

 The cost of your Medigap policy may also depend on your gender, where you live, and on whether the insurance company does any of the following:

 - Offers discounts, such as for:

 - Those who pay their premiums using electronic funds transfer

 - Sells Medicare SELECT policies, a type of Medigap plan that requires you to use network providers and may charge a lower premium.

 - Offers a high-deductible option for Medigap Plan F, which may have a lower premium.

 Questions to ask when comparing Medigap policy costs

 Many private insurance providers sell Medigap policies, so it’s important to shop around and make some calls when you’re ready to buy.
 Just make sure you compare apples to apples: For example, if you’re looking for a Plan C, make sure you compare the premium rates for Plan C from each company you call.

 In order to compare costs, ask each insurance company: